-Xanax is a widely popular drug that doctors worldwide prescribe to patients suffering from anxiety disorders, panic attacks, panic disorders, depression that’s accompanied by anxiety, insomnia, and other anxious feelings.
-Essentially, the drug Xanax is a brand name for Alprazolam which is a benzodiazepine.
-Benzodiazepines are categorized as a group of drugs that work by depressing the central nervous system (CNS) by increasing inhibitory neurotransmission in the patient’s brain.
-Other widely used benzos that work the same but are not as potent include Ativan, Valium, and Klonopin.
-However, due to their calming effect on the brain, some people take Xanax for recreational purposes, in higher doses or more frequently than is prescribed by the doctor.
+Other widely used benzodiazepine that work similarly (but are not as potent as Xanax) include Ativan, Valium, and Klonopin.
+However, due to their calming effect on the brain, some people use Xanax for recreational purposes, use it in higher doses, or use it more frequently than it is prescribed by their doctors.
 Because of the addictive nature of this drug, it can be easy to develop a dependence on it.

 Factors Affecting Withdrawal